Counted Cross Stitch

-However soon I began to wonder: not only had I to put the fabric out of the hoop when stitching the edges - it even lacked one or two centimeters in width for the whole pattern to fit in!
+Soon I began to wonder, though: not only did I have to put the fabric out of the hoop while stitching the edges - it even lacked one or two centimeters in width for the whole pattern to fit in!
 What had gone wrong?
 A miscount in the template?
 No. It dawned on me, that there is something like a thread count.
 My fabric had ca. 11 threads per inch, and indeed!
 The instruction said: "We recommend beginners start with 14 count Aida (the most common cross stitch fabric), which is what we have based our design size on."
 RTFMF! (read the f... antastic manual first!)

 2. I had a hard time matching the colours of my threads to those of the DMC threads given in the instruction.
 Harder still, however, is it for me to imagine the overall colour effect in the finished sampler.
 Maybe I didn't look closely enough, where which colour would be placed - anyhow, I don't like the palette chosen.
 Especially the pink is starkly out of place.

 Back to the bad size, it wasn't a big problem in the width.
 I just trimmed the pattern by three or four little crosses and was done with it.
 The problem was the height.
 So I decided to sew on a piece of fabric at both ends.